 During polysomnography, you're connected to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
 You may have a full-night or split-night sleep study.

-Polysomnography can help your doctor diagnose central sleep apnea.
-It also can help your doctor rule out other sleep disorders, such as obstructive sleep apnea, repetitive movements during sleep (periodic limb movements) or sudden attacks of sleep (narcolepsy), which can cause excessive daytime sleepiness but require different treatment.
+Polysomnography can help diagnose central sleep apnea.
+It also can help rule out other sleep disorders, such as obstructive sleep apnea, repetitive movements during sleep or narcolepsy.
+These other disorders can cause excessive daytime sleepiness but require different treatment.

 Continuous positive airway pressure (CPAP).
-This method, also used to treat obstructive sleep apnea, involves wearing a mask over your nose or your nose and mouth while you sleep.
-CPAP is usually the first treatment given for central sleep apnea.
+This method, also used to treat obstructive sleep apnea, involves wearing a mask over the nose or over the nose and mouth while asleep.

-As with obstructive sleep apnea, it's important that you use the device only as directed.
-If your mask is uncomfortable or the pressure feels too strong, talk with your doctor.
+As with obstructive sleep apnea, in central sleep apnea it's important that you use the CPAP device only as directed.
+If your mask is uncomfortable or the pressure feels too strong, talk with your health care team.
 Several types of masks are available.
-Doctors can also adjust the air pressure.
+The air pressure also can be adjusted.

 Adaptive servo-ventilation (ASV).
-If CPAP hasn't effectively treated your condition, you may be given ASV.
+If CPAP doesn't effectively treat your condition, you might be given ASV.
 Like CPAP, ASV also delivers pressurized air.

-Unlike CPAP, ASV adjusts the amount of pressure during inhalation on a breath-by-breath basis to smooth out the breathing pattern.
-The device may also automatically deliver a breath if you haven't taken a breath within a certain number of seconds.
+Unlike CPAP, ASV adjusts the amount of pressure breath-by-breath when you take a breath.
+This smooths out your breathing pattern.
+The device also might automatically deliver a breath if you haven't taken a breath within a certain number of seconds.

 ASV isn't recommended for people with symptomatic heart failure.

-Bilevel positive airway pressure (BPAP).
-Like ASV, BPAP delivers pressure when you breathe in and a different amount of pressure when you breathe out.
-Unlike ASV, the amount of pressure during inspiration is fixed rather than variable.
-BPAP can also be configured to deliver a breath if you haven't taken a breath within a certain number of seconds.
+- Bilevel positive airway pressure (BPAP).
+Like ASV, BPAP delivers a set amount pressure when you breathe in and a different amount of pressure when you breathe out.
+Unlike ASV, the amount of pressure delivered when you breathe in is fixed rather than variable.
+BPAP also can be set to deliver a breath if you haven't taken a breath within a certain number of seconds.